Photo: David McCooey

 Maria Kaaren Takolander was born in Melbourne, Australia, in 1973 to Finnish parents.

-Her forthcoming novel The End of Romance was completed with the assistance of an Australia Council 'New Work' grant, a Neilma Sidney Travel Fund award, an Arteles Creative Centre residency, and an Australian Institute of Marine Science residency.
-It is due for release with Text Publishing in July 2026.
+Maria is the author of six books.
+Her most recent is a novel called The End of Romance (Text 2026), which was completed with the assistance of an Australia Council 'New Work' grant, a Neilma Sidney Travel Fund award, an Arteles Creative Centre residency, and an Australian Institute of Marine Science residency.

-Maria is also the author of The Double and Other Stories (Text 2013), which was funded by an Australia Council ‘New Work’ grant, was a finalist for the Melbourne Prize for Literature’s ‘Best Writing Award’, and was named a best book of 2013 by The Australian and other forums.
-She was the inaugural winner of the Australian Book Review short story prize.
+She is also the author of another work of fiction, The Double and Other Stories (Text 2013), which was funded by an Australia Council ‘New Work’ grant, shortlisted for the Melbourne Prize for Literature’s ‘Best Writing Award’, and named a best book of 2013 by The Australian and other forums.